 Ref.
 Question Policy Principles L1 Are the sample inspection flat entrance door or doors in good condition and appropriately fire rated?
 Flat fire doors are inspected every six months to check function of the door and highlight any maintenance requirements.
 All reports are available upon request from the Fire Safety Officer.
 Cross corridor doors are inspected every 3 months in High Rise Blocks and every six months in low rise blocks months to check function of the door and highlight any maintenance requirements.
 All reports are available upon request from the Fire Safety Officer.
 Answe r Finding/Observation Yes This Fire Risk Assessment should not be considered as fulfilling the requirements of a full fire door survey.
 Where defects were readily observable from the common area side of the flat entrance doors, or where residents allowed access, any deficiencies will be commented upon.
 The assessor has compared the flat entrance doors against the recommendations contained within the current revision of the Home Office Guide to assess suitability.
-There were no residents present to grant access, but the general scheme of flat entrance doors appears to be that they are visually identical to the other flat entrance doors in the blocks in the immediate neighbourhood, which are replacement self-closing FD30S flat entrance doors (albeit some with labels denoting their fire performance test certification and some not).
-No issues were identified when surveyed from the common area sides.
-As flat entrance doors are inspected at six-monthly intervals by Berneslai Homes own in-house team who are considered competent to do so by the Responsible Person, it is not considered that any recommendations are required as a consequence of not being able to survey the internal surfaces of any flat entrance doors.
+The resident in flat 54 allowed access and no issues were identified.
+There was a label present on the flat entrance door denoting its fire resistance certification.
+No other issues were observed with any of the flat 52 entrance door when surveyed from the common area side, it was visually identical to flat 54 entrance door.